-The online MA in communication program requires 36 credit hours of coursework.
+The online master’s in communication program requires 12 courses.

 This introductory course exposes students to communication as a discipline and begins the process of improving each student's communication literacy through an understanding of the paradigms of knowledge from a communication perspective as well as essential communication theory.
 Students will identify and articulate a communication problem, strategy or initiative to be analyzed and evaluated, aggregate and apply credible research, and compose and support arguments using a theoretical framework.
 In addition, students will begin to create and evaluate content on a digital platform related to a specific initiative and audience.

 COM 610 The Social Creation of Organizing – 3 hrs.